kubeslice-ent/egs-installation/index.md

    **⚙️ PostgreSQL Connection Configuration (Mandatory - KubeTally is enabled by default)**

-   **📌 Note:** Since KubeTally is enabled by default, PostgreSQL configuration is now mandatory for EGS installation.
+   <div class="note">**📌 Note:** Since KubeTally is enabled by default, PostgreSQL configuration is now mandatory for EGS installation.
 The secret is created in the `kubeslice-controller` namespace during installation.
-If you prefer to use a pre-created secret, leave all values empty and specify only the secret name.
+If you prefer to use a pre-created secret, leave all values empty and specify only the secret name.</div>

    **`postgresSecretName`**: The name of the Kubernetes Secret containing PostgreSQL credentials.